heddendorp/section-app-client/legacy-app/FEATURES.md

 - Trigger password reset
 - Run Tutor applications and board feedback
 - Track internal position: Newbie, Oldie, Board ...
+- Allow teams to manage their own events
 - Handle users that are only tutor for one specific event

 ### Events